 Most lenders won’t accept a gifted deposit if the person giving the money is the vendor – the person selling the house.
 It may seem like an unlikely prospect but it could be a problem if you’re buying a house from your parents or another family member.

-If you’re expecting a gifted deposit, it’s a good idea to talk through your options with our mortgage brokers L&C as they will know what different lender rules apply and can help you find the best mortgage deal.
+If you’re expecting a gifted deposit, it’s a good idea to talk through your options with a fee-free mortgage broker as they will know what different lender rules apply and can help you find the best mortgage deal.

 You will also need to inform your conveyancing solicitor that you are buying with a gifted deposit.